Last Updated on

 Christmas Extravaganza in Marine Park and Dyker Heights, Brooklyn

 This holiday favorite is a seasonal one but worth the trip if you’re a big fan of Christmas Freestanding houses and elaborate Christmas decorations.
 Welcome to the suburbs of Brooklyn.
 But don’t let the words suburbs deter you.
 With most of the residents being 2nd, 3rd or 4th generation Brooklynites you wouldn’t want to venture onto anyone’s lawn for too long (if at all!) but seeing how Brooklyn does Christmas is worth renting a few hours on a Citibike or car2go.

 Grace Court is a former parking lot for horses of the wealthy who would visit the nearby Grace Church.
 These former stables built in the 1850s are easy to miss if you’re in Downtown Brooklyn, but it’s worth the glimpse to understand why New Yorkers are so obsessed with hunting secret New York City.
 Admire the interiors online!

 Most Holy Trinity Cemetery

-This unique cemetery is known as the most metal cementery in the world.
+This unique cemetery is known as the most metal cemetery in the world.
 Almost every grave within this cemetery is made out of metal, which has aged in an interesting manner over the years.
-It’s far from a typical cemetary that definitely falls on the side of weird and worth seeing.
+It’s far from a typical cemetery that definitely falls on the side of weird and worth seeing.